allanchan339/QwenVL_Soccer_Commentator/README.md

 ```

 ## Conda
-1. Install Miniconda or Anaconda.
+1. Install Miniconda or Anaconda (environment.yml is for pytorch 2.1.2, environment_torch2.4.yml is for pytorch 2.4.1).
 `conda env create -f environemt.yml`

 2. Activate the environment: